-Students will be advised that the Chief Medical Officer (or designated contact tracer) be notified if any resident is diagnosed with COVID-19.
+Students will be advised that the chief medical officer (or designated contact tracer) be notified if any resident is diagnosed with COVID-19.
 In the event that a dorm resident is found to be positive for COVID-19, the resident will be isolated, and any individual who has had prolonged contact with the positive case will be guarantined.
-Upon notification of a COVID-positive student, the CMO or designated contact tracer will ask the student and/or residence administrators about those who they may have had prolonged contact with.
+Upon notification of a COVID-positive student, the chief medical officer or designated contact tracer will ask the student and/or residence administrators about those with whom they may have had prolonged contact.